gvwilson/thirdbit/ideas/index.md

     just like I can in Word or Google Doc.
     There are several good open source JavaScript vector drawing tools out there, and the SVG could either be embedded in the notebook document or stored in a side file.
+    *Current status: there are drawing plugins for the Jupyter notebook, but none seem to be under active development.*

 **Diff and merge for SVG and CSV.**
 :   And while we're talking about drawing,